Learn more about Elsevier’s Drug Patient Education today! Empower and engage your patients to use medication safely.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Avoid salt substitutes unless you are told otherwise by your health care provider.
-You may need to be on a special diet while taking this medicine.
-Ask your health care provider.
+Avoid salt substitutes unless you are told otherwise by your care team.
+You may need to be on a special diet while taking this medication.
+Ask your care team.
 Also, find out how many glasses of fluids you need to drink each day.

 Cookies são usados neste site.
 Para recusar ou saber mais, visite nosso cookies page.